A unique welcome

 Safety measures on campus

-Measures are in place to ensure the safety of all students, staff and visitors:
+Measures are in place to ensure the safety of all students, staff and visitors, and prevent the spread of coronavirus (COVID-19):

 - phased arrivals into University halls